 \subsection{Agentic AI System}

-An \textit{agentic AI system} couples an agent and LLM with a stateful environment in a closed loop.
-We model the agent as an \textit{orchestrator} that maps the interaction history with relevant context to the next tool-call action; the environment as an \textit{executor} which executes the call and returns an observation.
-Within a closed loop, at each iteration $k$, the agent orchestrates and issues a tool-call action $a_k$, and the tools are executed within the stateful environment in its current state to produce the next state and observation.
+An \textit{agentic AI system} couples an LLM-orchestrated agent with a stateful environment in a closed loop.
+We model the agent as an \textit{orchestrator} that maps the interaction history and relevant context to the next tool-call action, and the environment as an \textit{executor} that executes the call and returns an observation.
+At each step $k$, the agent proposes a tool-call action $a_k$.
+The environment executes it in state $s_k$ to produce the next state $s_{k+1}$ and observation $o_k$.